ericallam/docrails/guides/source/constant_autoloading_and_reloading.md

 ### Parent Namespaces

 Given a string with a constant path we define its *parent namespace* to be the string that results from removing its rightmost segment.

 For example, the parent namespace of the string "A::B::C" is the string "A::B", the parent namespace of "A::B" is "A", and the parent namespace of "A" is "".

 The interpretation of a parent namespace when thinking about classes and modules is tricky though.
 Let's consider a module M named "A::B":

 * The parent namespace, "A", may not reflect nesting at a given spot.

 * The constant `A` may no longer exist, some code could have removed it from `Object`.

 * If `A` exists, the class or module that was originally in `A` may not be there anymore.
 For example, if after a constant removal there was another constant assignment there would generally be a different object in there.

 * In such case, it could even happen that the reassigned `A` held a new class or module called also "A"!

 * In the previous scenarios M would no longer be reachable through `A::B` but the module object itself could still be alive somewhere and its name would still be "A::B".

 The idea of a parent namespace is at the core of the autoloading algorithms and helps explain and understand their motivation intuitively, but as you see that metaphor leaks easily.
 Given an edge case to reason about, take always into account that by "parent namespace" the guide means exactly that specific string derivation.

 ### Loading Mechanism

 Rails autoloads files with `Kernel#load` when `config.cache_classes` is false, the default in development mode, and with `Kernel#require` otherwise, the default in production mode.

 `Kernel#load` allows Rails to execute files more than once if [constant reloading](#constant-reloading) is enabled.

 This guide uses the word "load" freely to mean a given file is interpreted, but the actual mechanism can be `Kernel#load` or `Kernel#require` depending on that flag.

 Autoloading Availability
 ------------------------

 Rails is always able to autoload provided its environment is in place.
 For example the `runner` command autoloads:

 ```
 $ bin/rails runner 'p User.column_names'
 ["id", "email", "created_at", "updated_at"]
 ```

 The console autoloads, the test suite autoloads, and of course the application autoloads.

 By default, Rails eager loads the application files when it boots in production mode, so most of the autoloading going on in development does not happen.
 But autoloading may still be triggered during eager loading.

-For example, given
+たとえば

 ```ruby
 class BeachHouse < House
 end
 ```

 if `House` is still unknown when `app/models/beach_house.rb` is being eager loaded, Rails autoloads it.

 autoload_paths